rbw/aiosnow/README.md

 Test it out
 ---

-Check out some [ready-to-use examples](extras/examples) to quickly get a feel for the library.
+Check out some [fully functional examples](extras/examples) to quickly get a feel for the library.

-Development status
----

-Alpha

-Contributing
----

-Check out the [contributing guidelines](CONTRIBUTING.md) if you want to help out with code or documentation.

 Funding
 -------